 About the cheapest version of it you can get, at least unadulterated, is a handful of cubes of marinated lamb in a kebab from your local kebab shop and even then the price per meat ratio is off the charts.
 You’re better off buying whatever your kebab shop’s version of a mixed kebab is to get the most meat per pound sterling.
 The lamb shish is the bougie option on the standard UK kebab joint menu.

-Lamb hearts!?
-Ooh, give ‘em a good wash (get the blood out, it can taste bitter), cut the big, veiny bits out, snip the chordae tendineae (the literal heart-strings) or else they can curl and toughen the meat during cooking.
+Oh, you want to know how to prepare lamb hearts?
+Start by giving ‘em a good wash (get the blood out, it can taste bitter).
+It’s a difficult preparation to keep them whole – though that way you can stuff them and make something very delicious.
+Otherwise, for quick and easy, halve them.
+Then cut the big, veiny bits (at the top – they look like rubber tubes) out.
+Look inside the muscle, do you see little stringy bits?
+Snip those chordae tendineae (the literal heart-strings) or else they can curl and toughen the meat during cooking.
 Stick a peeled clove of garlic under each half, salt, pepper, ground cumin, ground coriander, on a high heat for 25-35 minutes depending on how well-done you like your meat.
 One of the best tasting lamb muscles you could hope for.
 Heart meat is good meat!
 Cheap, too.
 I think a pack of about 500g (usually 2-3 hearts) is around £2-3.
 Organ meat is best meat.
 Use the whole damn animal.

 Anyway, the point is the sheep farming lobby seems to hold a significant amount of power when it comes to the management of our Great British wildlands.
 The interests of Sheep farmers (who live for approximately 80 years) seems to trump the interests of the local ecosystems that live for, ooh, give or take a glacial period here or there, hundreds of thousands to millions of years.
 I don’t think that’s right and I think it is the duty of farmers to find a way to co-habit a countryside more natural and wild than it is the job of that habitat to accommodate farmers.
 I cannot stress enough, the Earth, nature, the environment – It doesn’t give a shit about you.
 It’s your job to survive it, not its job to provide for you.